How to Best Prepare for EMDR Therapy (& What to Know)

 Completing EMDR therapy is a significant accomplishment, and it’s best to take some time to reflect on your progress, appreciate the journey, and prepare for the future.
 Healing from trauma isn’t easy, but it can pay off so much for the rest of your life.
 I hope you now feel highly prepared and ready to embark on this important journey.

-If you’re a resident of California or Florida and are looking for an online therapist who genuinely cares, consider booking a free, no-commitment consultation call with me, Laura Jasen, LPCC, LMHC here at Sage & Sunshine Therapy.
+If you’re a resident of California or Florida and are looking for an online therapist who genuinely cares, contact me or consider booking a free, no-commitment consultation call with me, Laura Jasen, LPCC, LMHC here at Sage & Sunshine Therapy.

 Written by: Laura Jasen, LMHC, LPCC